How to Access Telehealth for COVID-19 and Beyond

 If You Have Insurance

 Insured patients can probably use it now for telehealth.
 You may need to pay your normal copayment, deductible or co-insurance, but some health plans are waiving these costs.
-Check with your health plan for their specific policy.
+Check with your health plan for their specific policy, or find an affordable health insurance plan that offers this coverage.
 You can also check with the doctor or other health care provider on what platform they’re using and how payment will work.

 If You’re on Medicare